 |At-fault accident (damage > $1,000)||$2,290||$4,487|

-Insurance companies use age to indicate risk, pricing premiums accordingly.
-Auto insurance is usually more expensive for beginning and young drivers — thanks to their inexperience — and most affordable for drivers aged 25 or older.
-Because every insurance company evaluates age tiers in a different way, it's wise to compare rates and find a suitable policy.
+Insurance companies rely on a driver's age to estimate risk, pricing policies accordingly.
+Insurance is usually expensive for teen drivers — because of their inexperience — and most affordable for older drivers.
+Since every insurance company rates age brackets in a different way, it's wise to compare rates and find a suitable policy.

 |Anti-Lock Brake System|

 |Student Away at School|